-This is the complete list of Windows ALT codes for letters of the Korean alphabet and Mac Option codes for letters of the Korean alphabet.
-If you are new to ALT codes and need detailed instructions on how to use them, please read How to Use ALT Codes to Enter Special Characters.
+This is the complete list of Windows Alt codes for letters of the Korean alphabet and Mac Option codes for letters of the Korean alphabet.
+If you are new to Alt codes and need detailed instructions on how to use them, please read How to Use Alt Codes to Enter Special Characters.
+Alternatively, instead of using Alt codes, you can also just quickly tap or click any Korean (Hangul) letter in the list below to copy it and paste it into your document.

 The alphabet used for the Korean language is known as Hangul (한글) in South Korea and Chosŏn’gŭl (조선글) in North Korea.
 Hangul is the modern official alphabet for written Korean communication.
 Individual characters in the Korean alphabet are referred to as jamo (자모).
 The contemporary Hangul orthography consists of 24 basic letters: 14 consonants and 10 vowels.
 Additionally, there are 27 complex letters formed by combining the basic letters: 5 tense consonants (double consonants), 11 complex consonants, and 11 complex vowels.